gregory-ledenev/Vert.x-EasyRouting/README.md

 annotation-based routing patterns, it maintains a focused, lightweight implementation without attempting to replicate SpringBoot's entire feature set.

+EasyRouting enables you to build web applications effortlessly, even without prior knowledge of Vert.x.
+To get started, you only need a basic understanding of HTTP and general knowledge of Java.

+With just a single page of code, EasyRouting serves web pages and APIs, automatically converts incoming and outgoing data, handles errors, supports JWT authentication, and enforces role-based access control.

+This library is ideal for rapidly prototyping, testing, or learning the basics of web application development.
+It offers a minimal, annotation-driven API that simplifies the development process while still providing powerful features.

 ## Key Features

+- No Vert.x knowledge required to build web applications
+- Minimalistic and easy-to-use API
-- Annotation-based route definitions for all common HTTP methods (GET, POST, PUT, DELETE, PATCH)
+- Annotation-based handler definitions for all common HTTP methods (GET, POST, PUT, DELETE, PATCH)
-- Automatic parameter binding from request parameters and body
+- Automatic parameter binding from request parameter, body, and form arguments
+- Support for optional parameters
 - Form handling
-- Support for optional parameters
 - File upload/download handling
-- JSON object/array conversion
+- JSON objects conversion
+- Automatic incoming and outgoing data conversion
 - Automatic response processing
 - Redirect handling
 - Builtin JWT authentication and role-based authorization
 - Binding methods to HTTP error codes
+- Ready-to use application class for prototyping and testing

 ## Basic Usage